SmartDataAnalytics/Sparqlify/README.md

 ## Demo

 Currently there is no publicly available online demo yet.
-However, an example LinkedGeoData/OpenStreetMap SQL dump is located in this repository under `data`.
+However, an example LinkedGeoData/OpenStreetMap SQL dump is located [here](http://test.linkedgeodata.org/downloads/sql-dumps/lgd_sparqlify_rc1_a.sql.bz2).
-You can load it into a PostgreSQL database using the following procedure:
+Download the file and load it into a PostgreSQL database using the following procedure:

-    bzip2 -d lgd_sparqlify_rc1.sql.bz2
+    bzip2 -d lgd_sparqlify_rc1_a.sql.bz2
     createdb lgd_test
-    psql -d lgd_test -f lgd_sparqlify_rc1.sql
+    psql -d lgd_test -f lgd_sparqlify_rc1_a.sql

 Then run Sparqlify using